em/elem/README.md

 var page = require('page');
 ```

-You can use libraries from bower and npm by symlinking:
+You can use libraries from bower or npm if you need to by symlinking:

 ```
 bower install jquery
 ln -s bower_components/jquery/dist/jquery.js frontend/window/
 ```

-## The `window` folder

-Put all classic libraries that extend `window`
-in here.
-Such as jQuery and jQuery plugins.
-These are always loaded first, and they are not given a `module.exports` when they are run.

-They are also executed in order of direct depth, and file name length.
-This means that all you need to do to ensure that jQuery plugins load after jQuery is ensure they are named properly as `jquery.pluginname.js`.

-If unruly jQuery plugin authors don't name their plugins
-according to convention, you can make a sub-directory i.e. `window/jquery-plugins/`
-which will always be loaded after the files directly under
-`window`.

 ## Page Layouts